 Maoyu Mao Yusha has something for the usual audience as well as for those who are more interested in the sophisticated and intellectual themes of the show.
 Nevertheless the anime is smart enough to entertain the whole crowd.

 The similarities to Ōkami to Kōshinryō are obvious, the story takes place in a medieval, fantasy world with similarities to late medieval Europe and the two main protagonists (male/female) act on economic issues and at the same time a romantic subplot takes place.

 But there are some differences.
-On the
+On the one hand the

 Story about commerce, in a more eroic universe but not an eroic story.